A Gr\"{o}bner basis for Kazhdan-Lusztig ideals: Introduction

 In Section~5, we return to our initial motivation in \cite{WYII} of understanding invariants of singularities of Schubert varieties.
 We relate our work to the open problem of finding an explicit, nonrecursive combinatorial rule for the multiplicity of a Schubert variety at a torus fixed point.
 We show that in good cases, including those when the Kazhdan--Lusztig ideal is homogeneous under the standard grading, one can positively calculate the multiplicity by counting the pipe dreams of Section~3.
-In particular, this leads to a simple proof of a determinantal formula, related to but different from previously known formulas~\cite{Lakshmibai.Weyman, Rosenthal.Zelevinsky}, for multiplicities on the Schubert varieties on Grassmannians.
-Beyond the Grassmannian case, counting pipe dreams solves $98.5\%$ of all multiplicity problems for $n=5$.
-Moreover, we point out the efficacy of using of random sampling methods in our study of Schubert varieties, complementing the computational commutative algebra methods of \cite{WYII}.
-Monte Carlo simulation suggests that these cases cover approximately $94\%$ of all multiplicity problems for $n=6$ and still close to half of all such problems for $n=10$.
-We also use this technique to endorse a related, new conjecture.
+In particular, this leads to a simple proof of a determinantal formula related but not identical to known formulas~\cite{Lakshmibai.Weyman, Rosenthal.Zelevinsky} for multiplicities of torus fixed points of Grassmannian Schubert varieties.
+We point out the efficacy of using of random sampling methods in our study of Schubert varieties, complementing the computational commutative algebra methods of \cite{WYII}.

 Finally in Section~6 we give proofs for Theorems~\ref{thm:main1} and~\ref{thm:prime}.